tweninger/amongus/README.md

 ## Sparse Autoencoders (SAEs)

 We use the [Goodfire API](https://goodfire.ai/) to evaluate SAE features on the game logs.
-To do this, run:
+To do this, run the notebook:

 ```
-python reports/goodfire.py
+reports/2025_02_27_sparse_autoencoders.ipynb
 ```
 You will need to add a `.env` file with a Goodfire API key.

-(TODO)

 ## Project Structure